Tension Headache Relief And Migraine Relief – What Is The Difference?

 Migraines leave you wanting to lie down in a dark room where no amount of stretching helps acutely.

-Knowing this latter difference between a TTCH and a migraine can be really important because it gives you the power and authority to help manage your symptoms when they arise!
+Knowing this latter (exercise helps) difference between a TTCH and a migraine can be important because it gives you the power and autonomy to help manage your symptoms when they arise!

 The stretches I show in the video below and THIS Tension Headache Relief Instagram post will help to target many of the most frequent anatomical culprits that contribute to tension-type and cervicogenic headaches.